bfcamara/bfcamara.com/content/pages/about.md

 ## The Present…

-I am software engineer working as a Freelancer  on focused on the Microsoft .Net stack.
-I am also a part-time teacher in Polytechnic Institute of Setúbal, Portugal ([IPS](https://www.ips.p)), in College of Business Administration (ESCE), teaching classes related with software development.
+I am software engineer working as a Freelancer focused on the Microsoft .Net stack.
+I am also a part-time teacher in Polytechnic Institute of Setúbal, Portugal ([IPS](https://www.ips.pt)), in College of Business Administration (ESCE), teaching classes related with software development.

 ## The Recent Past…